Skip to content

 3 min warning, 5 min critical

 On Linux and TrueNAS, the agent gathers the system power consumption using IPMI.
-It require your server to support IPMI and report the power consumption through IPMI.
+It requires your server to support IPMI and report the power consumption through IPMI.
 It should be the case for all server hardware.
-The agent use the freeipmi command and fallback on ipmitool command if not available.
-So one of those commands need to be accessible in the PATH.
+The agent uses the freeipmi command and falls back on the ipmitool command if not available.
+So one of those commands needs to be accessible in the PATH.
 To configure where to find ipmi-dcmi (freeipmi) or ipmitool, see the configuration page.

 On TrueNAS, ipmitool is installed by default, no additional setup is needed.